rfloarea/tic-tac-toe/README.md

 3 IN A ROW!

 ## What I did
+Built a simple game with simple, organized code.

+Future Features:
+- game logic for win conditions and subsequent announcement: "Player One win!!"
+- programmatically block spaces from being changed again
+- misc. stylings that feel more weird/fun

 ## What I learned
 1. Factory functions and the module pattern.
 This stuff is really cool!
 It's a whole 'nother level of programming that is really exciting to reach.
 Still hacking at it, but every success feels huge!
 2. Using closures and scope and factory functions to do cool stuff.
+3. It is far more beneficial to start writing code from the most basic, long-handed way.
+At this point in my abilities, I need to spend more time understanding the basic functions before jumping to writing the "most elegant" solution.
+It's just like writing in english.
+Get that shitty first draft out there, and then refine.
+    - As they say, first solve the problem, then refactor!

 ## Plog